rajagoat/rajagoat/README.md

 ### 🔭 What I’m currently working on

-- Programming a communication module for a CubeSat (being developed by [CalgaryToSpace](https://www.calgarytospace.ca/)!)
+- Contributing to the [Lumio](https://www.smarttech.com/en/lumio) platform as a frontend developer intern at SMART Technologies
-- Learning how to build a compiler
+- Learning about opportunities for digital transformation in non-tech sectors
 - Various web development projects

 ### 📫 Contact me